 For real rational functions with prescribed real critical points we refer to the paper of Eremenko and Gabrielov \cite{EremenkoGabrielov} and the recent article~\cite{PeltolaWang} where such rational functions are used in Schramm--Loewner evolution.

-An interesting of the open up mapping is the computation of the logarithmic capacity of a compact set $E$ consisting of $n$ disjoint arcs.
-The rational function maps the exterior of $E$ to a domain with smooth boundary, from which the logarithmic capacity of $E$ can be computed with a conformal map of Walsh, as described by Nasser, Liesen and S\`{e}te in~\cite{NasserLiesenSete}.
+An interesting application of the open up mapping is the computation of the logarithmic capacity of a compact set $E$ consisting of $n$ disjoint arcs.
+The rational function maps the exterior of $E$ to a domain with smooth boundary, from which the logarithmic capacity of $E$ can be computed numerically with a conformal map of Walsh, as described by Nasser, Liesen and S\`ete in~\cite{NasserLiesenSete} and~\cite{LiesenSeteNasser2017}.

 The necessity of obtaining conformal representations by rational functions also appeared in the study of multiple orthogonal polynomials, see~\cite{AKLT,ATvA,ATY,Lagomasino}.
 In general, such representations are different from open up mappings, but they are the same in the case of two arcs.
 The case of two real intervals was considered by L\'opez Lagomasino, Pestana, Rodr\'{\i}guez, and Yakubovich in~\cite{Lagomasino}.

 Instead of (general) rational functions, similar questions can be considered among (finite) Blaschke products.
-See e.g.~\cite{KrausRoth2008}, \cite{SemmlerWegert} for further references.
-A similar open problem (determining Blaschke product or zeros of it from critical values) is also of interest and is raised in \cite{SemmlerWegert}.
+See, e.g., \cite{KrausRoth2008}, \cite{SemmlerWegert} for further references.
+A similar open problem (determining a Blaschke product or its zeros from critical values) is also of interest and is raised in~\cite{SemmlerWegert}.

 We mention that Theorem~\ref{thm:openup} is more precise than~\cite[Prop.~5]{KalmykovNagy2015}.
 Note that there is a minor flaw in the proof of existence in~\cite[Prop.~5]{KalmykovNagy2015}, while the remaining proof is correct.
 In our paper, we prove the existence of $F$ and $K$ with a different method.